Sacramento Wrongful Death Attorneys

-When a person dies, and the death occurred because of another’s wrongful actions, whether intentional or negligent, the surviving family members may file a lawsuit against the at-fault parties for causing the wrongful death of their loved one.
+When a person dies, and the death occurred because of another’s wrongful actions, whether intentional or negligent, the surviving family members may hire a Sacramento wrongful death attorney and file a lawsuit against the at-fault parties for causing the wrongful death of their loved one.

 A wrongful death claim is a civil suit where the at-fault parties, if found liable for the death, may be required to pay money to those who are entitled to bring the wrongful death claim.

 Those who may make a claim for the death of a person caused by the wrongful act or neglect of another include:

 - The deceased person’s surviving spouse or domestic partner, children, and grandchildren (if the deceased person’s children are not alive).